 CCO Incentive Metrics Focused on Social-Emotional Heath

-- OPIP developed the child-level metric focused on issue-focused intervention and treatments services for young children that was adopted and included in the 2025 CCO Incentive Metric set.
+- OPIP developed the child-level metric focused on issue-focused intervention and treatment services for young children that was adopted and included in the 2025 CCO Incentive Metric set.

 - Here is a Grand Rounds presentation about OPIP’s work in this area.